sky-uk/what-bump/README.md

-This tool, `what-bump`, sets out to be a simple, self-explanatory, zero-configuration utility to do one and only one thing: determine your software's next version number bases on all the commit messages up to a previous revision.
+This tool, `what-bump`, sets out to be a simple, self-explanatory, zero-configuration utility to do one and only one thing: determine your software's next version number based on all the commit messages up to a previous revision.
 You need to specify what the previous revision is (we assume you have it tagged and know enough `bash` magic to do it) and what the current version is (ditto).